5 Better Picnic Picks

 - Don’t forget dessert.

-Watermelon wedges, angel food cake with fresh strawberries and a bit of whipped cream, or a Rice Krispies® treat.
+Consider watermelon wedges or angel food cake with fresh strawberries and a bit of whipped cream.

 - Think before you drink.